A wretch steals the words Sufis spoke,

 Like a sugar-lipped lover he sat by my side.

-Next to himself he put down silk and a lute, and he sang,
+He put down silk and a lute at his side and sang,

 Love comes sailing through and I scream.